huzzle-app/Graduate-Jobs-London/README.md

 # 2024 Graduate jobs in London by Huzzle, UCL Guild & Impact Careers

 Struggling to find exciting graduate roles in London?

-Use this repo to find **1,000+ live graduate roles in London**!
+Use this repo to find **1,000+ live graduate roles**!

 ⚠️ Please note that this repo is exclusive for roles in London :) 🇬🇧